rohansingh2023/Full-Stack-News-Summarizer/Readme.md

 ### About

-It is a website where users can enter their articles and it will summarize the text of the desired length We've used the following Tech Stack:
+It is a website where users can enter their articles and it will summarize the text based on the desired length.
+We've used the following Tech Stack:
 - Frontend: React + TailwindCSS,
 - Backend: Flask,